Tailor92/Tailor92/README.md

 - 👋 Hi, I’m Tailor92
 - 👀 I’m a developer
 - 🌱 I’m currently learning programming
-- 📫 How to reach me Email xdusgnsx@naver.com
+- 📫 My email address xdusgnsx@naver.com

 <!---
 Tailor92/Tailor92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.